alienxo/configs/README.md

 3. Add these launch options to csgo: -high -novid -console -exec autoexec.cfg +autoexec.cfg -nojoy -noforcemparms -noforcemaccel

 # How to change fonts in CS:GO after the Panorama Update
-https://github.com/spddl/CSGOFontConfigurator/releases/download/0.1.1/CSGOFontConfigurator.exe (as of now i don't know how to use custom fonts but im sure if you wait a bit someone will probably figure it out)
+https://github.com/spddl/CSGOFontConfigurator/releases/download/0.1.1/CSGOFontConfigurator.exe (as of now i don't know how to use custom fonts that i downloaded for example from dafont but im sure if you wait a bit someone will probably figure it out)

 -----------------------------------------------------------------------------------------------------------------------------------